intellihr/ui-components/src/domain/Layouts/XYGrid/XYGrid.examples.md

 #### Gutters

-Gutters can be added as margins and/or as padding between cells
+Gutters can be added as margins and/or as padding between cells.
+Generally, you'll want to use margins, as these won't change the width of the underlying cells (so elements will size correctly to their parents.)

 ```jsx
 const { Variables } = require('@Common');